P-Gottschalk/CL-MvP-CD-TASD/README.md

 For all our data to be formatted correctly, please use the `0_Data_CL_MvP_TASD.ipynb` file.
 Please run "Notebook Setup first.

 Run the section called "SemEval-2016 Conversion", which converts all the `xml` files into standard `txt` files.
-Then run the section called "Extract Information from .txt Files, which, for both the SemEval-2016 and M-ABSA dataset, converts the `.txt` files into `.json` files.
+Then run the section called "Extract Information from .txt Files, which, for both the SemEval-2016 and M-ABSA datasets, converts the `.txt` files into `.json` files.
 If you would prefer to do this manually, please use the `data/xml_to_txt.py` and the `data/basic_data_read.py` files.

 If you wish to also run the models on multilingual datasets, please also run the section called "Create Multilingual Datasets", which uses the `data/create_multilingual.py` function.

 If you wish to run fine-tuned LLMs, please create the datasets needed for fine-tuning by also running the section called "Create LLM Finetuning Datasets", which utilises the `data/create_llm_data.py` function.

-### mT5-based models
+### mT5-based Models

-For each these models, we have seperated shells which are split by two categories: "Language" and "Dataset".
-In `all_shells`, you can hence find the respective file `Language_Dataset_CL_MvP_TASD.py`.
-Please run "Notebook Setup" girst.
+For each of these models, we have separated shells which are split by two categories: "Language" and "Dataset".
+In `all_shells`, you can find the respective file `Language_Dataset_CL_MvP_TASD.py`.
+Please run "Notebook Setup" first.

-For each of theses languages and datasets, please run the section called "Model Training", which utilises the `model/main_train.py` function to train the various models.
+For each of these languages and datasets, please run the section called "Model Training", which utilises the `model/main_train.py` function to train the various models.
 This allows for a replication of our results.

 Once this has been completed, please run the section called "Model Evaluation: Language".
 This again uses the `model/main_train.py` function, but for model evaluation.
 This is achieved by not including parameter `--do_train`, but instead `--do_inference`, `--do_inference_best_5` or `--do_inference_best_ckpt`.

 Note that the files for the Multilingual(_Small) and English languages are slightly different.
-They both have a section called "Model Training", but a "Model Evaluatiom: Language" section for each language from the following list:
+They both have a section called "Model Training", but a "Model Evaluation: Language" section for each language from the following list:
 - English
 - Dutch
 - French
 - Spanish
 - Turkish

-Lastly, the file `Multilingual_Small_MABSA_CL_MvP_TASD.ipynb` has an entire new section called "Model - Limited Size", which contains an entire section to train and evaluate models on a multilingual dataset that is limited to the same size with respect to sentences as the individual language datasets.
+Lastly, the file `Multilingual_Small_MABSA_CL_MvP_TASD.ipynb` has an entirely new section called "Model - Limited Size", which contains a section to train and evaluate models on a multilingual dataset that is limited to the same size with respect to sentences as the individual language datasets.

 ### LLM Models

 For all LLM models across datasets, you can use the file `0_LLM_Comparison_ML_CL_MvP_TASD.ipynb`.
 Again, run the "Notebook Setup".
 You have to insert your own "OPENAI_API_KEY".

 For each "Dataset" from the list \[SemEval-2016, M-ABBSA\], run the section called "Dataset: Text Generation".
-First, in the subsection "Fine-Tuning", the respective GPT-4.1-mini model is finetuned, using the function `llm/generation/fine_tune.py`.
+First, in the subsection "Fine-Tuning", the respective GPT-4.1-mini model is fine-tuned, using the function `llm/generation/fine_tune.py`.
 Then, text generation is carried out for all different prompt combinations, for each language, as well as for the fine-tuned models.
 This uses the function `llm/generation/inf.py`.

 Once the "Dataset: Text Generation" section has run, please run the corresponding "Dataset: Eval" section.
 Here, the function `llm/generation/eval.py` is used to evaluate the accuracy of the text generation.

 ### Results - Combine

 Once the previous steps have been run, you have results, albeit scattered across files.
 Lastly, you again used the `0_Data_CL_MvP_TASD.ipynb` file.
 Once you have run the "Notebook Setup", please run the section "Combine Results".
 You can also run individual functions here if you have not trained all models.
-Here `data/results_collation.py` is used to create results files that are easier to read, both with and without the precision and recall included.
+Here, `data/results_collation.py` is used to create results files that are easier to read, both with and without the precision and recall included.
 Lastly, `data/further_eval.py` is used to evaluate the F1 scores of the individual sentiment elements in each triplet.

 ## Acknowledgements